Floating-Dartists/matomo-tracker/README.md

 # matomo

 A Dart Client for Matomo.
-This is completely written in Dart and works cross-platform.
+This is completely written in Dart and works cross-platform, including web.

 ## Getting Started

 ```
 dependencies:
-    matomo: ^0.0.3
+    matomo: ^0.0.4
 ```

 As early as possible in your application you need to configure the Matomo Tracker to pass the URL endpoint of your instance and your Site ID.